Loading…

 FHA gift funds: using gift money for a down payment

-Valley West Mortgage is a local mortgage company, NMLS #65506.
-This article is editorial guidance, independent of any single lender offer; figures shown are illustrative examples -- not a quote, offer, or commitment to lend.
+Valley West Mortgage is a local mortgage lender, NMLS #65506.
+This article is editorial guidance, independent of any single lender offer; figures shown are illustrative examples — not a quote, offer, or commitment to lend.
 Valley West Mortgage is not affiliated with or endorsed by HUD or the Federal Housing Administration.

 Key takeaways